Firesphere/silverstripe-newsmodule/README.md

 * Add a slideshow feature.
 Currently, not available, but you can use your own by integrating a slideshow manually.
 * Add smiley/BB-code support to comments and items.
 * Add a "Fetch me a beer" function.
 Should be useful I think.
-* Implement what I wrote here: `http://casa-laguna.net/all-the-news/show/geshi-and-tweet-rendering-in-silverstripe`
+* Implement what I wrote here: [`GeSHi and Tweet rendering'](http://casa-laguna.net/all-the-news/show/geshi-and-tweet-rendering-in-silverstripe)
 * More to come, but I can't think of it right now :(

 ## Known Issues